kwaldenphd/python-conditional-statements/README.md

   * Sequence [executes in given sequence]
   * Selection [selects between two or more flows using condition or question]
   * Iteration [repeats same piece of code multiple times]

+We're going to spend multiple labs thinking through control structures and control flow, with a focus on how we use them in Python.

 Examples of control structures in Python include:
 - `if-then-else` (syntax: `if`, `else`, `elif`)
 - `while` statements (syntax: `while`)

+Foundational to most control structures are something called conditional statements- code that tests whether a condition is `True` or `False`.

 # Comparison Operators